vendure-ecommerce/mcp/README.md

 - **HTTP Mode**: `npm run dev:http -- --projectPath /path/to/your/test-vendure-project`

 Configure your `mcp.json` as described in the setup section to connect to your development server.
 The `--` is required to pass arguments to the npm script correctly.

+## Trouble-shooting and issue reports
+If you run into problems while using/running the MCP, we would appretiate any issue with information that would help us reproduce your issue.

+> [!TIP]
+> you can provide us with **MCP Logs** created by your MCP-Client.
+> In Cursor, you could find them by looking for `Developer: Open Log File...` > `MCP Logs` in your command palette (Shift+Cmd/Ctrl/Super+P) by default.

 ## Links